devtut/generate/docs/algorithm/breadth-first-search.md

 ---
-metaTitle: "Algorithm - Breadth-First Search"
+title: "Algorithm - Breadth-First Search"
 description: "Finding the Shortest Path from Source to other Nodes, Finding Shortest Path from Source in a  2D graph, Connected Components Of Undirected Graph Using BFS."
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Breadth-First Search

 ## Finding the Shortest Path from Source to other Nodes

 [Breadth-first-search](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS) is an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a 'search key') and explores the neighbor nodes first, before moving to the next level neighbors.
 BFS was invented in the late 1950s by [Edward Forrest Moore](https://en.wikipedia.org/wiki/Edward_F._Moore), who used it to find the shortest path out of a maze and discovered independently by C. Y. Lee as a wire routing algorithm in 1961.